Let’s use the Q&A format for ease of understanding this major theme of New Testament, particularly the synoptic Gospels.

 First, let’s deal with the physical creation.
 He spoke the universe into existence about 13.7 billion years ago, and now it is moving forward by secondary causes (natural causes and effects).
 When and why he intervenes is sometimes not a mystery, but ultimately it is.
 I just know that when people are in danger zones, like Tornado Alley, they need to prepare and pray!
 And in harmless nature, they can sunbathe and enjoy the beach or mountains.
 God’s creation is good, but he does not control the details, so one must learn how to work with it and in it.

 Second, as for worldly, political kingdoms, the best way that God’s kingdom can advance is to preach the gospel and allow the kingdom to God to work through us as he builds his church, so people can learn to leave behind Satan’s kingdoms and the pollution of worldly kingdoms.

-Third, as for the invisible satanic kingdom, God has temporarily allowed Satan his moment to test and tempt people, but God has given people his very best—his Son—the gospel and his Spirit to bring them out of the satanic kingdom and into the kingdom of his light.
+Third, as for the invisible satanic kingdom, God has temporarily allowed Satan his moment to test and tempt people; 1 John 5:19 says that the whole world is under the control of the evil one. @ Cor.
+4:4 says calls Satan the “god of this age.”
+However, God has given people his very best—his Son—the gospel and his Spirit to bring them out of the satanic kingdom and into the kingdom of his light.
 Soon Satan’s partial reign will come to the end at the Second Coming.
 Until then, we preach the gospel to rescue people out of Satan’s kingdom.

 6..
 What is the goal or objective or purpose of God’s kingdom?